jcarr132/portfolio-site/content/works/masters_thesis.md

 across nearly all domains.

 The idea of using BCIs for authentication is not new, and was first suggested in 2005 by another Carleton graduate student, Dr. Julie Thorpe (now of Ontario Tech University).
 Since then, a rather significant body of work has been built up around the topic of *"passthoughts"*, with some studies reporting authentication accuracies well above 90%.
-One aspect that has been mostly overlooked, however, is the usability of these systems.
+Passthoughts demonstrate some desirable characteristics for strong security; however, the critical question of their usability has been mostly overlooked.
 With my thesis project, I aimed to comprehensively evaluate the usability of BCI-based authentication systems using a variety of methods, and to identify the main barriers to their acceptance and adoption.

 ### BCI Authentication Prototype